maelle/simplymaelle/content/post/2020-04-20-css-snippet.md

-# The easiest way: embed a Codepen
+# The easiest way: a custom shortcode for embedding a Codepen

 As reported in a [2018 blog post by Ryan Campbell](https://ryancampbell.blog/blog/codepen-shortcode/) and a [2019 blog post by Jeremy Kinson](https://kinson.io/post/embed-codepen/), Jorin Vogel [created and shared a Hugo shortcode for Codepen](https://github.com/jorinvo/hugo-shortcodes/blob/master/shortcodes/pen.html).